Come 2013, Google will retire its Postini-branded enterprise messaging services, since it will have been fully integrated into Google Apps.

 But those features, at least so far, have come at a price.
 Notably, while the Message Discovery e-discovery service costs $33 per user per year, the equivalent for Google Apps, called Apps Vault, costs $50 per user per year.

 [ It's time to strengthen your Google security plan.
 See 9 Google Apps Security Secrets For Business. ]

 Effective immediately, however, Dawes said that all Google Apps administrators would be able to use, for free, features previously sold via the Postini Google Message Filtering service, which enables emails to be routed and filtered--without having to use complex rule sets--to both Gmail accounts and on-premises email servers.
-"This feature will make it easier for groups like sales, support, and operations to use generic email addresses such as [email protected] or [email protected]," said Dawes.
+"This feature will make it easier for groups like sales, support, and operations to use generic email addresses such as sales@ or support@," said Dawes.
 "Messages to these addresses typically need to be routed to ticketing or alerting systems outside of Gmail, and now Google Apps has the capability to define routing rules to get these messages to their proper destinations."

 Google purchased Postini, a hosted email security company, for $625 million in 2007.
 At the time, the move was seen as a bid by Google to show corporate customers that a hosted email service could meet their information security and compliance requirements, and offer a viable alternative to traditional, on-premises approaches such as Microsoft Exchange.

 By 2008, Google had rebranded some Postini services as Google Web Security for Enterprise, which added real-time malware scanning and Web filtering, as well as better security for remote users.